Th3F0x-code/zed/docs/src/ai/parallel-agents.md

 Q: What happens if I remove all of the projects in my window, while I have a project open?
 A: You cannot remove the currently open project.
 However, if you do not have any projects open in the window, then we will show the empty state.

-----SIDE THOUGHT: If the opened state is so important, can we show it in the sidebar somehow?
-But this is hard in the presence of git worktrees...-----

 Q: What happens if I have a running thread and remove its project from my window?
 A: That thread will stop running.